NAICNO/Jobanalyzer/README.md

 ### Users

-Users will currently come to Jobanalyzer via its command line interface (there is room here for a web interface or other GUI but that's down the road).
+Users will currently come to Jobanalyzer via its command line interface (there is room here for a web interface or other GUI).
 The primary interface is via the low-level `sonalyze` tool.
-This tool can be hard to use effectively, but does serve many use cases as described below.
+This tool can be hard to use effectively, but does serve many use cases as described elsewhere in the documentation.

-In practice, it is likely that common use cases for users should be packaged up and provided directly via the higher-level `naicreport` tool.

 ## Setup